 Stronger Than Ever: Liv Athletes' Perspectives from Their 40s

-This year, four Liv elite athletes celebrated 40 (or more) trips around the sun.
-Still at the top of their game and riding past athletes who could be half their age in the pro field, Serena Bishop Gordon, Crystal Anthony, Sandra Walter, and Lesley Paterson are further proof that women can keep competing and keep winning on the bike into their 40s and beyond.
-Whether racing off-road triathlons, XC World Cups, gravel or endurance mountain bike races, vying for a spot on the 2021 Olympic team or ticking off QOMs on Strava, these four Liv Racing athletes are inspiring role models.
+At the top of their game and riding past athletes who could be half their age in the pro field, Serena Bishop Gordon, Crystal Anthony, and Sandra Walter are proving women can keep competing and keep winning on the bike into their 40s and beyond.
+Whether racing XC World Cups, gravel or endurance mountain bike races, pursuing Olympic dreams or ticking off QOMs on Strava, these three Liv Racing Collective athletes are inspiring role models.
 Read on to learn more about their training secrets, motivation, and passion for the sport.

 What have been the most important factors contributing to your longevity in the sport?